George Bush Intercontinental Airport: 21st century

 Since Houston was not an approved gateway for U.S. to London Heathrow flights under the Bermuda II Agreement, Continental Airlines, and British Airways flew their London services to London Gatwick.
 British Airways, keen to allow its passengers access to connections at its larger Heathrow Airport hub, subsequently flew various routings from Houston to Heathrow, via a gateway approved technical stop, allowing its Houston originating flights to land at Heathrow.
 While keeping a daily Houston–Gatwick flight, British Airways operated a flight from Houston to Heathrow via Washington-Dulles, with the technical stop being later changed to Chicago-O'Hare and finally to Detroit.
 In March 2008, the Bermuda II agreement was replaced with the EU–US Open Skies Agreement, allowing Continental Airlines and British Airways to switch its London services from Houston to Heathrow Airport that summer.
 Gate BA presently operates double-daily flights to London's Heathrow Airport with Boeing 777 and Boeing 787 service.

-As of 2007, Terminals A and B remain from the airport's original design.
+As of 2007, Terminal B remained from the airport's original design.
 Lewis W. Cutrer Terminal C opened in 1981, the Mickey Leland International Arrivals Building (now called Terminal D) opened in May 1990, and the new Terminal E partially opened on June 3, 2003.
 The rest of Terminal E opened on January 7, 2004.
 Terminal D is the arrival point for all international flights except for United flights, which use Terminal E. Flights from Canada on Air Canada and WestJet arrive in terminal A. Terminal D also held customs and INS until the opening of the new Federal Inspection Service (FIS) building, completed on January 25, 2005.

 On January 7, 2009, a Continental Airlines Boeing 737-800 departing Bush Intercontinental was the first U.S. commercial jet to fly on a mix of conventional jet fuel and biofuel.

 In December 2009, the Houston City Council approved a plan to allow Midway Cos. to develop 10 acre of land owned by Houston Airport System (HAS) on the grounds of Bush Airport.
 Midway planned to develop a travel center for the airport's rental car facility.
 The city dictated the developer needed to place a convenience store and gas station facility, a flight information board, a fast casual restaurant, and a sit-down restaurant in the development.
 Beyond the required buildings, the developer planned to add an office facility of between 20000 and 40000 sqft and additional retail space.